Deewana Main Deewana: Title and other changes

 The film was suggested to have a title change as Pyar Jhukta Nahin but it did not materialise.
-The film was signed by Priyanka Chopra when she was 20 years old and this is very much visible in the movie.
-Although some scenes were filmed again, it didn't help much overall.
-Due to ill health, Kader Khan's dialogues were dubbed.
+They planned to keep the title as Deewana Main Deewana.

 Critical reception

 The Times of India gave the film 2.5 out of 5 stars saying "Lack of newness is a spoiler.
 You go to the theater, preparing yourself to sit through an 'old' film and thus, in spite of it being decently entertaining, it fails to grip your attention."
+Filmfare wrote, "Frankly speaking this movie should have been kept in the cans.
+Stay away from it, as it has nothing to offer in the theatre or at home".